Information For Jurors Frequently Asked Questions

 - Can I bring my cellular phone or laptop computer?

-No. Cellular phones (including BlackBerrys), PDA devices, cameras, tape recorders, laptop computers or any other electronic communication devices are prohibited in the courthouse.
+Laptops, iPads, or similar tablets/computing devices are prohibited in the courthouse.
 Please leave these items at home or in your car.
+See Local Rule 83.32 for more information.

 - Can I bring my children to the courthouse if I have no babysitter?